 Key Features for Ad Networks

 Ad servers can also offer automation tools for Advertisers.
 Working like smart assistants, these tools save time for Advertisers by automatically optimizing and A/B testing for different sales funnels throughout their campaigns.
 For example EXADS SaaS offers the following automation features:

-It all depends on your needs, there are a few different options available on the market if you want to launch your own ad server.
-You can use a team of developers to build one from scratch, or build once using a third party cloud infrastructure tool, both these options require time and major investment.
-You can self-host with open source tools, or you can use a hosted, third-party white label solution like EXADS SaaS.
+It all depends on what your requirements from an ad server are.
+You can use a team of developers to build your own ad server from scratch, or build one using a third party cloud infrastructure tool.
+Both of these options require time and major investment.
+You can self-host with open source tools, or you can use a hosted, third-party white label ad server platform, like EXADS SaaS.
 This is the quickest and easiest option to get an ad server business up and running, with the added advantage that there is a team of developers already maintaining, optimizing and programming new features for you to use.